GolderBros64/DiceOfEvents/README.md

 ### Contributing
 I Higly Would Like Some Ideas!
 Also if you find any Bugs, Report them in [Issues](https://github.com/GolderBros64/DiceOfEvents/issues).
-It would be Really Appreciated
+It would be Really Appreciated.
 If you plan to make a custom version of this you can.
 But i must be credited and i can use code from your version and credit you.